-In fiscal 2015, Lincoln Electric’s (LECO) 45% of the total revenues were outside the United States.
-This exposes LECO to uncertainties related to politics, import and export limitations, exchange controls, and currency fluctuations.
+In 2015, 31.4% of Roper Technologies’ (ROP) total revenue came from outside the United States.
+This exposed ROP to uncertainties related to politics, import and export limitations, exchange controls, and currency fluctuations.

-LECO’s business is also vulnerable to economic conditions such as high interest rates, inflation, high labor costs, tax laws, and trade barriers.
-Overall demand for arc welding and cutting products is determined by economic cycles, the level of capital spending, and other industrial sectors.
+ROP’s business is also vulnerable to economic conditions such as high interest rates, inflation, high labor costs, tax laws, and trade barriers.
+Overall demand for flow control equipment is determined by economic cycles, levels of capital spending, and other industrial sectors.

-There has been a decline in revenues for all of LECO’s segments around the globe.
-This can be attributed to the underperformance in the macro industrials (XLI), particularly in the machinery segment that has led to sales erosion.
-This is due to woes in oil and gas and shipbuilding, as well as weak demand in emerging markets.
+There have been revenue falls in two of ROP’s four segments.
+This can be attributed to underperformance in the industrials (XLI) sector, particularly in the machinery segment, which has led to sales erosion.
+This erosion has occurred on account of woes in oil and gas, chemicals, and general industries as well as weak demand in emerging markets.